Up to 80% Killer: What’s Really in Your Sports Nutrition?

 But here’s the part that should really make you pause:

-The same ingredients used to make that deliberately dangerous bar may already be sitting in your cupboard, your kit drawer, or your race vest.
+Ingredients used to make that deliberately dangerous bar may also be sitting in your cupboard, your kit drawer, or your race vest

 Behind that slick branding and your favourite pro athlete sponsorships, the ingredient lists could tell a very different story.